geoffstewart/mp-schedulesdirect/Readme.txt

 http://forum.team-mediaportal.com/mediaportal-plugins-47/schedules-direct-us-canadian-mexico-epg-plugin-updated-april-2010-a-26951/

-There have been some source zip files in the forum thread for a while, but I wanted to make some fixes and other did too.
+There have been some source zip files in the forum thread for a while, but I wanted to make some fixes and others did too.

 So, a couple of us made this source repository available thanks to the nice people at Google.